-Well, besides the lives that he has influenced for the better, the young men who have learned a little self-discipline and gotten good jobs and become good citizens—and there were a few—besides that, we are worshipping with one of them right now.
+Well, besides the lives that he has influenced for the better, the young men who have learned a little self-discipline and gotten good jobs and become good citizens—and there were a few—besides that, many have become Christians and useful members of the Lord's body.
 You should see the surprised looks when I mention that.

 And here is the thing that might surprise you more.
 The larger problem when this happens is wondering how the brethren will receive such a one.
 In one place we lived, the church found out we might possibly have a newly released, and newly baptized, ex-convict among us and they were not happy at all.
 We heard comments ranging from, “I won’t ever allow myself to be alone with him,” to, “I don’t want him around my children.”